 Yes.
 Even if you don't drink, it's very likely that during your college experience you will know others who do.
 At the very least, alcohol use may be a topic of discussion among fellow students; the program includes material on managing peer pressure.
 As well, one of the purposes of the program is to provide the entire incoming class with a shared baseline of knowledge and awareness of alcohol issues, and to strengthen a shared set of campus norms and expectations around alcohol use.

 Yes.
 One of the purposes of the program is to provide the entire incoming class with a common baseline of knowledge and awareness of alcohol issues, and to strengthen a shared set of campus norms and expectations around alcohol use.

 Yes.
 You need to complete the program.
 Courses taken either as a high school student or online do not exempt you from the requirement to complete the program.

 Yes.
-If you are still under the age of 22, you need to complete the program.
+If you are still under the age of 22, you need to complete the full program.
+If you are 22 or older, you'll only need to complete the sexual assault prevention portion.
 Students returning to K-State after a semester off are "re-admitted" and fit the "newly enrolled" definition for completing the program.

 Yes, all survey responses are strictly confidential.
 K-State will only receive information about the student body as a whole and will never see individual student answers.
 You can feel confident that providing truthful answers—no matter what they are—will not put you at any risk for repercussions.